zerotohero-dev/z2h-stream/episodes/episode-037/composition.md

    "" |     | `(...a) => a2(c2(...a))`    |     |
    "" |     | `(...a) => a1(c1(c2(...a)))`|`a3` |

-We can apply the same reasoning to the next steps of our reduction too:
+We can apply the same reasoning to the next steps of our reduction too.

 curr  |acc  | reduction                                          |alias|
 ------|-----|----------------------------------------------------|-----|